mariot/Klif-Mozika/readme.md

 # Klif Mozika
+Klif Mozika.
+Profite de trois chansons gratuites!
+Raikitra ny fety miaraka amin'i Orange Madagascar!

 HTML5 application based purely on Web technologies.
+Forked from https://github.com/nazar-pc/CleverStyle-Music

 Application intended to be used in Firefox OS (should also work in Windows, Linux, Mac OS X and Android if Firefox browser installed).